 During the early sixties, I watched a lot of television.
 My parents always said I watched too much.
 I caught an episode of the Ozzie and Harriet show, a situation comedy of that period.
 Ozzie and Harriet Nelson had two sons, Ricky and David Nelson.
 Ricky went on to become a teen idol rock and roll singer.
-One episode portrayed them as karate experts (ref: Ricky Nelson Practices Karate on Ozzie and Harriet 1961 ).
+One episode portrayed them as karate experts.
 Their trainer on that show was karate expert Bruce Tegner who wrote paperback books in that period.
 However, the story goes that Ricky Nelson also trained with Kenpo karate master Ed Parker.

 Another early influence was Bruce Lee who starred on the old Green Hornet television show as Kato, theGreen Hornet’s butler and chauffeur and body guard.